thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 require a spring to operate at stress levels that would make it totally unsuitable for other, only slightly different applications.

-The REPORT menu items present crucial information about the performance of a design in a specialized, compact format.
+The REPORT tabs present crucial information about the performance of a design in a specialized, compact format.

 In general, a finished design should not have significant remaining